Drayyblacc/loverunning/README.md

 To fork a repository on Github, follow these steps:

 1. Log in to Github - or step up a new account.
-2. Click on the repository for [Blush Bakes by Rach](https://github.com/rachaelbabister/blush-bakes-by-rach).
+2. Click on the repository for [Love Running](https://github.com/Drayyblacc/loverunning).
 3. Click the Fork button in the top right corner.

 #### How to Clone